JsonObjectCompact¶

 - Returns

-if key is not a string or if an exception occurs. - Exception safety: Strong guarantee.
+falseif key is not a string or if an exception occurs. - Exception safety: Strong guarantee.

 - Returns